-If they'll have me back, I can't see missing this third annual event.
+Now confirmed - see you at this third annual event!
 It seems like a tradition has formed.
-I'm enjoying watching them grow and improve as an event as I do the same as a glass artist with a vending table for the day.
-Plus, I look forward to the same large community of lovely people.
+I'm enjoying watching the event grow as I do the same as a glass artist with a vending table for the day.
+I look forward to the large community of lovely people that attend this festival.

 I have my hopes set on getting a spot at this long-running, 47th annual Santa Monica festival tradition.
 I've been a student of SMC and it would be an honor to give back to the Art Department as a vending artist.
 From their previous year's Instagram post: 'SMC’s 46th Annual Holiday Art Sale- the once-a-year opportunity to buy some truly unique works of art to satisfy your year-round gift needs: ceramics, hand-blown glass, fused glass, jewelry, prints, and more, all created by SMC students, faculty, and staff.
 Proceeds from the sale help support the SMC Art Department.
 For more information about SMC’s Holiday Art Sale, please email art@smc.edu.'